-Example: diamond in which each atom of carbon is surrounded by 4 atoms and each atom shares 4 electrons with its neighbors.
+Example: diamond in which each atom of carbon is surrounded by 4 other atoms of carbon and each atom shares 4 electrons with its neighbors.
 Note that another mineral has the same chemical composition: graphite.
 However, graphite has a very different crystal structure.
-In graphite, the atoms of carbon are arranged in sheets in which atoms are held together by covalent bonds but the sheets are held together by a much weaker type of chemical bond (similar to the metallic bond described below).
+In graphite, the atoms of carbon are arranged in sheets.
+Within each sheet atoms are held together by covalent bonds but what holds these sheets together is a much weaker type of chemical bond (similar to the metallic bond described below).
 This makes graphite much less hard than diamond.
 The softness of graphite can be observed every time one uses a pencil to write or to draw.
 Pencil cores are made of graphite.